How to Optimize Your Pinterest Profile: 8 Steps to Grow Faster

 If that sounds familiar, I know what you’re going through.

-Pinterest is a fun way to grow your blog traffic — but it can also feel overwhelming sometimes.
+Pinterest is a fun way to grow your blog traffic.
+But it can also feel overwhelming sometimes.

 The platform is quite complex, so it’s important to start with the basics.